 - The ERA score of this pitcher is equal to 2.06.

 Baseball has its own unique and incontestable place in the hearts of American people - more than any other sport.
-Watching baseball games can give you a massive amount of positive emotions like wonder, euphoria, and pride (and sadness if your team loses).
+Over the course of a baseball game you can feel a wide array of emotions like wonder, euphoria, and pride (and sadness if your team loses).
 These are all very common for any baseball fan.
-This game has a democratic character, it can be played by any person of an average height and weight (unlike basketball, for example).
-Thanks to all these characteristics, it is so popular in the U.S. that it has become the national pastime of the United States of America.
+This game has a democratic character; it can be played by any person of an average height and weight (unlike basketball, for example).
+Thanks to all these characteristics, it has become the national pastime of the United States of America.

 It is believed that baseball has its roots in the British game of rounders.
-It is also closely related to cricket, because of two teams playing alternately both offense and defense, throwing a ball, using a 'bat' and running into a 'base'.
-The first documented baseball game leads to the year 1838, but first notes refer to the late 1700s.
-In 1845, first baseball rules come out for the club Knickerbockers; the author of those was Alexander Joy Cartwright, who is known as 'the father of baseball'.
+It is also closely related to cricket, because both games have two teams alternating between offense and defense and they center around throwing a ball, using a 'bat' and running into a 'base'.
+The first documented baseball game was in the year 1838, but it is reported much earlier, in the late 1700s.
+In 1845, first baseball rules come out of the Knickerbockers club; authored by Alexander Joy Cartwright, the man who would later be known as 'the father of baseball'.

-1869 is the year of forming the first professional team - the Cincinnati Red Stockings.
-Thanks to them, at the end of the century, baseball became the national pastime in the US (already mentioned above).
-A few years later, the first modern World Series was founded, and the major leagues were formed: in 1876 the National League, and in 1903 the American League.
+1869 saw the forming the first professional team - the Cincinnati Red Stockings.
+Thanks to them, by the end of the century baseball had become the national pastime in the US.
+A few years later, the first modern World Series was founded, and then the major leagues were formed: in 1876 the National League, and in 1903 the American League.